 The iRobot j9 is remarkably quiet.
 You'll hear what people nearby say even when the vacuum runs in its most powerful suction mode.

-This vacuum does a decent job of maneuvering itself.
-It does a great job of cleaning around furniture, like coat racks or table legs, and it's low enough to clean under most couches and chairs.
+This vacuum does a good job of adapting to obstacles.
+It offers thorough coverage around coat racks or table legs and can recognize most common pieces of furniture, such as full-length mirrors, as potential obstacles.
 Unfortunately, it's not without its faults.
 Unlike alternatives with LIDAR mapping, like the Roborock S8, it can't generate a live coverage map and can only output this data after a cleaning job.
-Its overall pathing is also considerably less efficient than those peers; it cleans in an erratic, frequently unpredictable manner, and it'll bump into obstacles pretty often, thankfully at a low speed.
-It also missed an entire section of our testing room, as seen in its coverage map here.
-Its PrecisionVison RGB camera-based hazard detection system is prone to false positives, too, frequently confusing benign objects like rugs or electrical cords as impassable barriers that it would avoid entirely.
-It can also have a bit of trouble finding its base station, which it finds by identifying a QR code, seen here.
+Its overall pathing is also considerably less efficient than those peers; it cleans in an erratic, frequently unpredictable manner.
+It can also have some trouble finding its base station, which it finds by identifying a QR code.
+It also tends to get stuck on tasseled rugs.

 This vacuum does a mediocre job of handling fine particles, which can bypass its high-efficiency filter and come out of its exhaust.